Part one is here. You’ll see I strayed a ways away from my original concept.

 Oh that sounds so mathy, and I feel so smart!

 Except I can’t quite figure it out.
 The other dilemma I had was this feeling that the original image with the rain looked wrong.
 This is a model and I shot it, and yet as I was working with the image with the rain I had this nagging feeling the perspective was off.
 I’m like, how is this possible?
 It’s REAL(ish).
-Well, the reflection weren’t, but everything else was.
+Well, the reflections weren’t, but everything else was.

 So I go back to the inverse square law.
-Usually, when you hear a photographer talk about this, they are referring to the light, and you really don’t need to know how to do math.
+Usually, when you hear a photographer talk about this, they are referring to the light, and you really don’t need to know how to do the math.
 If anything, you just need to understand that light falls off quicker the closer it is to something.
 But from what little I understand of it, I think physicists might tell you the inverse square law relates to everything that has a physical quantity.
 Or something.
 Let me explain how it relates.

 I am looking at that structure, and with my first shots, I’m thinking that maybe you see too much of the underside of the roof.
 I had initially shot it from a fairly low angle.
 It sort of worked, but not quite.
 So I re-shot it.
 I was happy with that until I started to put the rain and reflections in.
 Now it was the ground that bothered me.
 Why it is feeling like it’s coming too far at me instead of down when wet reflections tend to go straight down from my research and they were in the image.
 There was just something weird about it, and while I sensed it was the perspective, I just couldn’t figure out how the reflections I created could be making me feel that.